 Sensitive people because of what they take in live in a space that combines both the known and unknown.
 What is known is what the shared culture generally accepts as knowledge including the entire legacy of human exploration and learning.
 There are other forms of knowing – ones that sensitive people are very familiar with: including knowing from listening to energy and the inner knowing of the True Self.

 Because sensitive people have access to more forms of knowing they do not live in the same place as people who are not sensitive.
-This is not reflect badly on people who are not sensitive.
+This does not reflect badly on people who are not sensitive.
 It is simply a different approach to information.

 Highly sensitive people, therefore, have access to common knowledge and uncommon knowledge and therefore in trying to resolve the issues around the information that they are presented with have to go to a place that is outside of current experience to resolve it.
 This effort causes them to seek the bigger picture so that they can figure out how all the pieces fit together and then they have to come back to reality and discern the “next step” which is the best use of the information they take in.